ShivaniShekhavat/Analysis-of-Over-120-Years-Olympic-data/README.md

 What was the ratio of different medals won in Olympics?

-PLease click on the images for the visualization.
+Please click on the images for the visualization.